-The air is cooler, but warm enough that you may end up removing your jacket, there are less people in the streets at this time of year and it is a great way to be outdoors in the winter months.
+The air is cooler but warm enough that you may end up removing your jacket, there are fewer people in the streets at this time of year and it is a great way to be outdoors in the winter months.

 As we stated earlier, the weather in Barcelona is not that cold in the winter.
 Simply add another layer to stay warm and you are ready to go.

-With the Steel Donkey bike tour, Barcelona is opened to you in a very different way than any other tour.
+With the Steel Donkey bike tour, Barcelona is open to you in a very different way than any other tour.

 Our local guides will always show you the non-touristy side of Barcelona.
 They take you off the beaten track to make sure you will have a unique experience.
 No two tours are alike, as it depends on the guides and the pulse of the city at the time of the tour.